First Steps¶

 - Protocol Contract:

-creates a pre-configured service with the implementation wired up - Context Retrieval:
+SMTPNotificationService()creates a pre-configured service with the implementation wired up - State Method:

-retrieves the service instance from the current context - Transparent Calling: The class method calls the implementation function seamlessly
+@statemethodensures the helper always receives an instance — class calls resolve from context while instance calls use that instance - Transparent Calling: The method calls the implementation function seamlessly

 - Type Safety: